heinzwittenbrink/offgallery_at/README.md

 # offgallery_at

-For the development of the website of the offgallery graz - and for learning eleventy and related stuff
+For the development of the website of the off_gallery graz - and for learning eleventy and related stuff